djeffalKhaled/ReGemini-AI/README.md

 # ReGemini-AI
 This is a web-app representing a AI-chatbot using the Gemini API to dynamically fetch AI responses.
-Project built with React and Typescript.

 ## How to use:
 - Download the github source code and open in it VS Code